 Your seat and posture is the most important part of the practice.
 Being comfortable, upright and in a position where we can easily drop into the meditation practice is important.
 If at any point, you feel discomfort or find yourself slumping, readjust your posture and start again.
 Maybe a gentle twist or stretching one leg out is fine.
 That said, if you find yourself with the urge to scratch an itch, resist that urge and let it pass.
 Remember, everything in life passes, and so to it will pass.
 Moreover, it provides the perfect opportunity to cultivate your skills during the practice.

 Meditation is an incredibly easy thing to do.
 But let’s be honest, it is also very hard at the same time too.
-It requires focus and discipline but it’s available to everyone if you try.
+It requires focus, patience and discipline but it’s available to everyone if you try.
 By meditating on a consistent basis, the practice may transform your life, helping you to find more ease.
 By following these simple suggestions, you too can learn how to meditate better and improve your wellbeing.